chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 Chef Automate contains a compliance profiles asset store that provides several built-in profiles covering baseline security checks through CIS benchmarks across multiple operating systems.

-In Chef Automate 0.8.5, the compliance profiles asset store is enabled by default.
+In Chef Automate 0.8.5 or later, the compliance profiles asset store is enabled by default.
 You can manage your profiles through :doc:`api_automate` as well as through the Chef Automate UI.
 See :doc:`/chef_automate_compliance` for more information on the new integrated compliance functionality.

 In Chef Automate version 0.6, the profiles asset store functionality is available; however, you must enable the service by adding this line: